2020 S&P500 Dividend Aristocrats: 25+ years of dividend increases

 Sector Diversification: No more than 30% of a sector weight in the index

-Many of the companies you are going to see have paid dividends for longer the 25 years and some have increased dividends for more than 25 years as well.
-That’s quite a commitment to shareholders.
+Many of the companies you are going to see have increased their dividends for more than 25 years, that’s quite a commitment to shareholders.
 Below is the complete sector breakdown for the aristocrats.
+You can also buy a dividend aristocrat ETF like NOBL.

 S&P US Dividend Aristocrats List